Ewocker/roman-numeral-converter/README.md

 One can setup auto formating base on the eslintrc.js or run `npm lint` and `npm lint:fix`.

 # Logging
 Follow [NCSA Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format) for HTTP access logs.
+Non HTTP access logs are in format of `YYYY-MM-DD HH:mm:ss.SSS [LEVEL] message`, and if necessary can be easily changed to centralized logging server required format.

-Application log level can be set through configuration.
+Application log level can be set through configuration, see [Deployment>custom](#custom).

 ---